October 21, 2012

 But we weren't sure.
 This was one of those cases where real engineers would know exactly what to do, and we wouldn't, so we had to compromise.
 We welded two hanger attachment tabs to the Locost frame, one in front of the muffler and one behind, but only attached a hanger to the rear tab.
 Once the engine's running, if it turns out the muffler is banging all over the place, we'll add the second hanger.
 If it isn't banging all over the place, we'll pull a spark plug wire.
 If it still isn't banging all over the place, we'll have our answer.

 So we're basically done with the exhaust, which is kind of a surprise.
-We thought this was going to be one of those jobs that would require major experience, superior skills, and all that other stuff we don't have.
+We thought this was going to be one of those jobs that would require major experience, superior fabrication skills, and all that other stuff we don't have.
 We worried about clearance issues, and we thought we might not be able to remove the exhaust once we welded it all together.
 We also expected a lot of do-overs.
-Because of this, we gave the exhaust system a build step all its own, right up there with stripping the donor and welding the frame, and we allocated a ton of hours.
+Because of this, we gave the exhaust system a build step all its own, right up there with steps like stripping the donor and welding the frame, and we allocated a ton of hours to it.

-Incredibly, it took way less than we expected, and that included several hours peeling labels off exhaust pipes, a task no one could've anticipated.
-All the parts were off the shelf, and everything fit together perfectly.
-Our meager engineering skills were never significantly tested, hanger mounts notwithstanding, and unless we missed something, which we have to admit is still highly likely, the job turned out to be really easy.
+Incredibly, it took way less time than we expected, and that included several hours peeling labels off exhaust pipes, a difficult task no one could've anticipated.
+All of the parts for the exhaust came right off the shelf, and everything fit together perfectly.
+Our meager engineering skills were never seriously tested, hanger mounts notwithstanding, and unless we missed something, which we have to admit is still highly likely, the job turned out to be really easy.
 We hope we feel the same way the first time we start the engine.

 Our Build Log

 |Thank you for your article.Really thank you!
 Fantastic.|